 Financial success came early as well.
 Celebrities and other wealthy people entrusted me with large sums to invest on their behalf.
 By my mid-thirties I could afford to live in the exclusive Old Bel Air section of Los Angeles.

 After suffering a series of traumatic events and financial setbacks that I could not control—no matter how hard I tried—I finally began a new life journey based on letting go of control and accepting people and things as they are.
-I learned to surrender to the ups and downs and twists and turns of life, instead of resisting them and trying to control people and events.
+I began surrendering more to the ups and downs and twists and turns of life, instead of resisting them and trying to control people and events.

-Over many years, I learned effective tools and strategies for letting go of control and accepting “what is” with my family and friends, as well as in sports, creative endeavors, and the workplace.
-In the process, I became an artist, a published poet, a successful businessman, a champion senior tennis player, a happily married man, and a much wiser parent—all while cutting my work time by more than half.
+Over many years, I learned effective tools and strategies for letting go of control and accepting “what is” with loved ones, family, friends—and foes–as well as in creative endeavors, setbacks, aging, and the workplace.
+In the process, I became an artist, a published poet, a successful businessman, a ranked seniors tournament tennis player, a happily married man, and a much wiser parent—all while cutting my work time by more than half.

-Thus, through letting go of control and accepting “what is,” I have found a different and more profound success—an internal, core sense of well-being.
+Through losing control and practicing acceptance, I have found a different and more profound success—an internal, core sense of well-being.
 It is my hope and wish that you, too, can experience these blessings and it is my desire to be of assistance in that journey.

-Please join with me in “Helping Make Acceptance Go Viral!”
+Please join me in “Helping Make Acceptance Go Viral!”